 - Evaluate the tools by using a real project, not just the tutorial project that comes with the product.
 After you complete your evaluations, adjust your rating scores if necessary and see which tool now ranks highest.

-- To make a decision, combine the ratings, licensing costs, and ongoing costs with information on vendor support, input from current users, and your team’s subjective impressions of the products.
+- To make a decision, combine the ratings, licensing costs and ongoing costs with information on vendor support, input from current users and your team’s subjective impressions of the products.

 Buying a tool is easy; changing your culture and practices to accept the tool and take best advantage of it is much harder.
 Most organizations already have a comfort level with storing their requirements in word processing documents.
 Changing to an online approach requires a different way of thinking and working.
-Keep the tips in this section in mind as you plan how to get the maximum return on your RM tool investment.
+Keep the tips in this section in mind as you plan how to get the maximum return on your requirements management tool investment.

 Write Good Requirements First

 It’s important to remember that these are requirements management tools, not requirements development tools.
-They won’t help you define your business objectives, scope your project, identify the right user representatives, ask them the right questions, or write good requirements.
+They won’t help you define your business objectives, scope your project, identify the right user representatives, ask them the right questions or write good requirements.
 The tools are not a substitute for effective requirements development processes and techniques.
 However, they will help you manage and track whatever information you store in them.
 It’s a classic case of garbage in, garbage out.

 Therefore, I do not recommend that organizations even pilot the use of a tool until the business analysts can already write good requirements.
-If your biggest problems are with eliciting and writing clear, high quality requirements, these tools won’t help you.
-I’ve seen companies gain a false confidence in the quality of their requirements because the requirements were nicely stored in a database, well organized, and accessible through handsome reports.
+If your biggest problems are with eliciting and writing clear, high-quality requirements, these tools won’t help you.
+I’ve seen companies gain a false confidence in the quality of their requirements because the requirements were nicely stored in a database, well organized and accessible through handsome reports.
 Nice looking but poor quality requirements don’t help you much.

 Expect a Culture Change

-Organizations that are accustomed to storing requirements in documents already have mechanisms in place for creating, reviewing, approving, storing, distributing, and modifying those documents.
+Organizations that are accustomed to storing requirements in documents already have mechanisms in place for creating, reviewing, approving, storing, distributing and modifying those documents.
 A requirements management tool brings a significant new paradigm to these organizations.

 Don’t Create Too Many Requirement Types or Attributes

 The arrows in Figure 1 illustrate traceability links that you could define to record the logical connections between different types of requirements stored in the tool.
-All of these requirements types, attributes, and traceability connections are potentially valuable.
+All of these requirement types, attributes and traceability connections are potentially valuable.
 However, don’t define any more of them than you really expect to populate and use because it takes effort to create and maintain them.
 Your team should select the information and traceability links that add value to its projects, and they should be diligent about storing that information and keeping it current.

 It’s easy to get carried away with designing the requirements database contents instead of thinking about how your team members will actually use the tool and the information stored in it.
-Instead of defining more attributes than you can manage, I’d rather see you define just three or four attributes initially, populate them, and take good advantage of the data.
-Priority, status, release number, and rationale comprise a good starter set of attributes for functional requirements.
+Instead of defining more attributes than you can manage, I’d rather see you define just three or four attributes initially, populate them and take good advantage of the data.
+Priority, status, release number and rationale comprise a good starter set of attributes for functional requirements.

 Train the Tool Users

 Although some requirements management tools are inexpensive, the high-end products can represent a significant financial investment.
 The team members must learn how to use your chosen tool appropriately and efficiently, so don’t skimp on training.
 Your team members are smart, but it’s better to train them than to expect them to figure out how best to use the tool on their own.
-They can undoubtedly deduce the basic operations, but they won’t learn about the full set of tool capabilities and how to exploit them efficiently.
+They can undoubtedly deduce the basic operations, but they won’t learn about the full set of tool capabilities and how to use them efficiently.
 Spending money on training and support after you’ve bought expensive licenses can be tough to sell to your managers.
 But if the participants don’t know how to use the tool effectively, you won’t get a suitable return on the investment.

 For the smoothest transition, assign a tool advocate, a local enthusiast who learns the tool’s ins and outs, mentors other users, and sees that it gets employed as intended.
 Begin with a pilot application of the tool on a noncritical project.
 This will help the organization learn how much effort it takes to administer and support the tool.
 The advocate will manage its use in the pilot and then train and mentor others to support the tool as other projects adopt it.

 Someone must be responsible for the care and feeding of both the tool and the information stored in it.
 These are reasonable tasks for a business analyst, although the tool administration and content management functions could be split between different people.
 But the BA won’t be the only person working with the information.
 You might need to give certain individuals authority to update attributes or add traceability data during the project.
 If these responsibilities are not made clear and accepted by the team members, important work won’t get done.
-This degrades the quantity, quality, and value of the data stored in the tool.
+This degrades the quantity, quality and value of the data stored in the tool.